 About a third of all Pacific salmon are thought to spend their winters in the Gulf of Alaska.
 Factors there can impact salmon from around the Pacific Rim.
 The Expeditions were organized by PSF Science Advisor, Dr. Brian Riddell and Dr. Richard Beamish, as a banner initiative of the International Year of the Salmon.

-Objectives and Preliminary Findings: 2020 and 2021
+Objectives and Findings: 2020

 It is believed that fish that grow faster, survive better and the ‘readiness’ of juvenile salmon to survive winters in the Gulf of Alaska may be determined during the first months at sea.
 The 2020 voyage tested this hypothesis.
-Meet the team and read about findings from the last voyage here.
+Meet the team and read about findings from that voyage here.

 Scientists from Canada, Japan, the Republic of Korea, the Russian Federation, and the United States have completed a late winter/early spring 2022 voyage.
 Organized through the North Pacific Anadromous Fish Commission (NPAFC), this effort was the first cross-Pacific study in more than 50 years and involved multiple vessels fishing simultaneously to study the distribution and health of Pacific salmon.
 In collaboration with NPAFC, PSF is also supporting an additional vessel to expand research, looking at factors such as potential competitors and predators for salmon in the open ocean.